Accessible Wedding Venues: Complete Planning Guide - Cheese Wedding Cake Shop

 Finding The Perfect Accessible Location

-Conducted detailed assessments of each venue's elevator availability for multi-level facilities to ensure all areas were reachable by guests with mobility needs.
+Conduct detailed assessments of each venue’s elevator availability for multi-level facilities to ensure all areas are reachable by guests with mobility needs.
+When considering overnight accommodations, check for accessible rooms where you and your guests can spend a comfortable wedding night.

 Location Research Strategies

 Finding the perfect accessible wedding venue requires a strategic and methodical approach beyond standard venue hunting.
 Your venue selection process should begin with thorough online research using specialised wedding directories highlighting accessibility features.
-Most venue tours last 20 minutes to 1 hour, giving you ample time to evaluate accessibility features in detail.
+Most venue tours last between 20 minutes and 1 hour, providing ample time to evaluate accessibility features in detail.
 A well-defined vision helps streamline the selection process of accessible venues.

 When evaluating potential locations, focus on these essential steps:

-1. Check for ADA compliance and basic accessibility standards, including ramps, elevators, and doorway widths.
+1. Verify ADA compliance and basic accessibility standards, including ramp, elevator, and doorway widths.

 2. Assess the venue's proximity to public transportation and verify the availability of accessible parking spaces.